collective/volto-rss-receiver/README.md

 >
 > If you're using Volto < 16, then use v2.3.2.

-> If you're usign volto-rss-block > 2.0.0., the use redturtle.rssservice >= 0.1.1
+> If you're usign volto-rss-receiver > 2.0.0., the use redturtle.rssservice >= 0.1.1

 Load this addon (see <https://docs.voltocms.com/addons/#configuring-a-volto-project-to-use-an-addon>).